Knoblauchpilze/pge-app/README.md

 ## Convenience options

 By default, the application allows the user to pan and zoom in the main game view.
-While very handy in most situations it can also be that the user wants to create a static application where the mechanism of cells is mostly use to reference cells in a game.
+While very handy in most situations it can also be that the user wants to create a static application where the mechanism of cells is mostly use to reference cells in a game (similarly to what would happen for a Sudoku game for example).

 The [AppDesc](https://github.com/Knoblauchpilze/pge-app/blob/master/src/app/AppDesc.hh) structure allows that through the `fixedFrame` boolean which prevents any panning and zooming to be considered.
-The application will be blocked on the cells define in the main viewport provided when creating the application.
+The application will be blocked on the cells defined in the main viewport provided when creating the application.

 The user can also select the initial viewport of the app in the `main` file as presented below: